InverseTampere/qsm-fanni-matlab/README.md

 Inputs:
 1. Parameters of each block (struct).
 2. Parent index of each leaf (block id).
-3. Direction of the twig of each leaf.
+3. Direction of the petiole of each leaf.
 4. Optional extra parameters.

 Outputs: